graphql-compose/graphql-compose/docs/intro/quick-start.md

 Graphql-compose provides a convenient way to create GraphQL Schema.
 This schema is completely compatible with [GraphQL.js](https://github.com/graphql/graphql-js).

-For comparison with [graphql-tools](https://github.com/apollographql/graphql-tools) let's take its brilliant example "Author <-> User".
+For comparison with [graphql-tools](https://github.com/apollographql/graphql-tools) let's take its brilliant example "Author <-> Posts".

 ## Example data